Myles Straw Player Props: Guardians vs. Yankees

-The Cleveland Guardians, including Myles Straw (.235 on-base percentage in past 10 games, 118 points below season-long percentage), battle starting pitcher Domingo German and the New York Yankees at Yankee Stadium, Monday at 7:05 PM ET.
+The Cleveland Guardians, including Myles Straw (.194 batting average in his past 10 games), take on starter Gerrit Cole and the New York Yankees at Yankee Stadium, Tuesday at 7:05 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Red Sox.
+In his previous game he had a hitless showing (0-for-3) against the Yankees.

 Myles Straw Game Info & Props vs. the Yankees